Your Essential Data Breach Response Plan Template

 Okay, you've confirmed a breach and have a sense of its scope.
 Now, the immediate priority is to stop the bleeding.
 The containment phase is all about isolating the affected systems to prevent the attacker from digging deeper into your network and doing more damage.

 This is a delicate balancing act.
 You have to move fast, but you also have to be careful to preserve evidence for the forensic investigation that will follow.
 Common moves here include yanking compromised servers offline, segmenting parts of the network, or blocking malicious IP addresses at the firewall.
+CrowdStrike's 2024 Global Threat Report emphasizes that adversary breakout time--the time it takes an attacker to move laterally from initial access--has dropped to an average of just 62 minutes, making speed-to-containment absolutely critical.

-Once the threat is boxed in, the focus shifts to eradication—getting the threat completely out of your environment.
+Once the threat is boxed in, the focus shifts to eradication--getting the threat completely out of your environment.
 This is way more than just deleting a malicious file.
 It means:

 • Removing Malicious Code: Making sure every last trace of the attacker's tools is scrubbed.